Breach of Trust & Fiduciary Duties in California

 Hackard Law regularly assists trustees and beneficiaries in disputes where breach of trust and breach of fiduciary duties are alleged against a trustee or co-trustee by a trust beneficiary.

 The question that is often asked concerns what statutory remedies for a trustee or co-trustee’s breach of trust apply in California probate courts?
 The following statute applies whether the case is in Sacramento County Probate Court, El Dorado County Probate Court, Placer County Probate Court, and Alameda County Probate Court or in any of the other 54 counties in California.

 What can you get in the way of damages when there is a breach of trust by a California trustee?
 The California Probate Code also deals specifically with trust damages, or damages in a trust lawsuit.
-California Probate Code Section 16440(a) deals with damages for a trustee's breach of trust and is available for viewing without cost at:
+California Probate Code Section 16440(a) deals with damages for a trustee’s breach of trust.

 The statutory law on trustee damages includes the following:

 Probate Code Section 16440. (a) If the trustee commits a breach of trust, the trustee is chargeable with any of the following that is appropriate under the circumstances:

 (1) Any loss or depreciation in value of the trust estate resulting from the breach of trust, with interest.
 (2) Any profit made by the trustee through the breach of trust, with interest.
 (3) Any profit that would have accrued to the trust estate if the loss of profit is the result of the breach of trust. (b) If the trustee has acted reasonably and in good faith under the circumstances as known to the trustee, the court, in its discretion, may excuse the trustee in whole or in part from liability under subdivision (a) if it would be equitable to do so.